 Training and workshops: Participants convene quarterly (four times per year) for two and a half day weekend trainings, where they participate in workshops such as: basics of city government; introduction to community organizing; politics of oppression; power analysis; cross-cultural community movement building; conflict resolution; base-building; media strategy and many more aspects that are relevant to the experiences of immigrants, refugees and people of color in general.
 The trainers of these workshops have extensive expertise and come from local, regional and national institutions, are among the best in their field.
 Additional gatherings are held throughout the year at Unite Oregon.

 Field Training for Participants: During this program, participants put their training into practice by learning how to testify at City Council, hold press conferences, attend public meetings and implement short term community projects, which they will then evaluate.

 PILOT 2017-2018 Dates:

 - March 9-11: Anderson Lodge, Ariel, WA

 - May 11-12: Retreat in Portland, OR and Graduation

 - Must have the direct experience as an immigrant, refugee, or asylee

-- Must be able to participate in all PILOT retreats
+- Must be able to participate in ALL 4 PILOT retreats

 - Must be willing to learn in a safe space where we respect and honor the views and opinions of people from diverse backgrounds